tryscer/flock/flock-music.md

 ​
 "I told you," says Barry.
 The drunkard goes back to sleep next to his glass.
 The mechanic pushes the glass towards Barry and gleefully tilts the bottle over it.
 Barry looks at his glass, then at the passed-out man next to him.
 He downs it and winces.
 ​	“Don’t worry, you’ll get the next one,” says Cindy.
 She holds my hand.
 I look at Barry, feeling guilty.
-​	“Next song,” says the mechanic and turns around.
+​==“Next song,” says the mechanic and turns around.
 Intertwining, clean notes, like a Spanish guitar being played on an electric, fill the air.
 ​	“That’s harder,” I say.
-The mechanic kicks the jukebox. ​	Cindy squeezes my hand.
+The mechanic kicks the jukebox. ​Cindy squeezes my hand.
 Barry looks up at me.
 ​	“Tick tock,” says the mechanic.
 I notice that his cup is full — I guess he never drank from it.
 ​	“Eh… I mean…”
 ​	“Peaches\!”
 Barry yells.
 This is getting exciting.
-​	“Oh… Oh shoot…” I say and stomp my foot under the table. ​	“Okay\!
+​	“Oh… Oh shoot…” I say and stomp my foot under the table. ​“Okay\!
 Okay\!
 The name of the artist is Buddy Holly and the name of the song is That’ll Be the Day\!
 Ha\!”
 The mechanic stares at me, motionless.
 ​	“Ooh,” he says as the jukebox winds back to life, sputtering a slew of drumbeats.
 “So close”.
 Barry and Cindy shout a collective “no\!”

-*(Maybe baybeh, I’ll have you-hoo-hoo)*
+==*(Maybe baybeh, I’ll have you-hoo-hoo)*==

-“These of course,” says the mechanic, “are Buddy Holly *and the Crickets*.
+==“These of course,” says the mechanic, “are Buddy Holly *and the Crickets*.
 Singing *Maybe Baby*”.
 ​	“You’re cheating\!”
 I shout.
 ​	“We’re all cheating, little girl”.
-​	And so on.
+​	And so on.==

 "And I'll tell you one other thing\!" says Barry.
 He's drunk.
 “There is no such thing as the Day of Appreciation For the Italian-American anything\!
-My papa fought in the war and Italy was part of the axis\!
+My papa fought in the war and Italy was part of the *Axis*\!
 So there\!”
 ​	Eddie looks miffed at that comment.
-"I'm sure I'll get the *next* one, Barry.
+​	"I'm sure I'll get the *next* one, Barry.
 I'm sorry", I say.
-There’s quite a crowd around us: the drunk, half awake now; Larry, a short man in a dirty apron; the gas station attendant, Max; a couple of early barflies; and Eleanore and Tim, who slinked in looking all guilty.
+​	There’s quite a crowd around us: the drunk, half awake now; Larry, a short man in a dirty apron; the gas station attendant, Max; a couple of early barflies; and Eleanore and Tim, who slinked in looking all guilty.
 ​	“And I’ll tell you another\!” slurs Barry.
 “You’re — you — I know your name is Eddie\!
 We all do\!”
 He turns to the crowd for support and finds none.
 ​	“Alright,” says the mechanic whose name is Eddie, “I’ll give you *that*.”
 ​	“You know, Bear, there's really no need for him,” says Tim.
 “I told you I got it.”
 ​	“Did you really fix it?”
 Asks Cindy, cozying up to him.
 ​	“Sure did, kid,” He flashes a proud smile at her.
-“You — you don’t — you’re not getting it,” says Barry.
+​	“You — you don’t — you’re not getting it,” says Barry.
 “Now it’s the principle of the matter\!
 Beat him already, Alice in Woner — in Wondrous — just beat this clown\!”
 ​	I take a deep breath.
 “I’m ready,” I tell the set of black eyes.
 ​	“Alright, Alice in Wonderousland,” says Eddie.
 “Ready?”
-“Ready”.
+​	“Ready”.
 ​	The jukebox plays a guitar sound that bends and winds like… well, like a broken-down jukebox.
 Eddie kicks it after four notes.
 ​	“I don’t — you’re cheating again\!
 This wasn’t two bars\!
 I mean I know it’s—”
 ​	“Hey, girl,” says Eleanore, looking at Eddie.
 “You can see he’s *conning* you, right?”
 ​	“What do you mean?”
 I whisper.
-Eddie looks at her with interest.
+Eddie looks at her with quiet interest.
 ​	“He’s obviously playing songs that sounds like *other* songs, songs he thinks you’ll know.”
 ​	Eddie raises an eyebrow.
 ​	“Tim,” asks Puppy.
 “What song is it, really?”